Transition (Chipmunk album)

 Transition is the second studio album by British rapper Chipmunk.
 It was released on 15 April 2011 by Jive Records in the United Kingdom.
-It is the last album to feature the stage name under Chipmunk.
+It is his last album to be released under the stage name Chipmunk.
 The album debuted at number 10 in the United Kingdom, with first-week sales of 9,445 copies.

 Background

 While discussing Transition, Chipmunk said, "It kinda represents the growth in me as a person since my last album, so the sound has matured as well as I have and that’s the main thing for me with the record - I just wanted the sound, the sound and the feel of the album to feel… I feel like a granddad but you know, just more mature than my first album, you know life’s changed."
 The album features American artists Keri Hilson, Chris Brown, Trey Songz, Kalenna Harper from Diddy – Dirty Money, Jamaican dancehall musician Mavado and British rapper Wretch 32.
 In late 2010, the second single off Transition, "Champion" had leaked onto the Internet.
 In an interview with BBC Newsbeat, Chipmunk said: "When it [the track] leaked, I was looking at the sky asking, 'God, why?’
 I just didn't understand.
 The amount of thought process that went into that track, the amount of battles we had for that track."